heronils/Code_Browser_49/README.md

 Further my [configuration file](#enable-the-color-scheme-optional), which, amongst other things

-* defines a new color scheme, *Bob*, see the screenshot, edit it under *Themes → Bob*
+* defines a new color scheme, *Bob*, see the screenshot, edit it under *Themes → Bob*,
-* defines some tools, edit them under *Tools*
+* defines some tools, edit them under *Tools*,
-* sets page view (`F5`) as the default
+* sets page view (`F5`) as the default,
-* per default turns on word wrapping and turns off elastic tabstops (because it does not play together with word wrapping)
+* per default turns on word wrapping and turns off elastic tabstops (because it does not play together with word wrapping),
 * changes some [keyboard shortcuts](#keyboard-shortcuts).

 Further here are my [userscripts](#enable-the-user-scripts-optional), which provide extended functionality.
 See [Keyboard shortcuts](#keyboard-shortcuts) for what they do.